Why Large Product Teams Create Fragmented Experiences

 Toward a better product operating model

-Some characteristics begin to emerge:
+Several characteristics emerge:

 Stop fixing symptoms, start designing the system

 Fragmentation is not a mystery.
 It is not a cultural flaw.
 It is not a failure of empowerment.
-It is the natural outcome of how most product organizations are currently designed.
+It is the natural outcome of how most product organizations are designed.

 If we want cohesive products, we must design cohesive product organizations.